Hundreds evacuated as wildfire menaces Idaho ski resort towns

-SALMON, Idaho, Aug 16 (Reuters) - Firefighters battled on Friday to check a fast-moving wildfire raging near the Sun Valley ski resort in Idaho, where hundreds of people were evacuated as flames menaced multimillion-dollar homes in the area, authorities said.
+SALMON, Idaho (Reuters) - Firefighters battled on Friday to check a fast-moving wildfire raging near the Sun Valley ski resort in Idaho, where hundreds of people were evacuated as flames menaced multimillion-dollar homes in the area, authorities said.

 Gene Ramsey, sheriff of Blaine County, said deputies have gone door to door to tell occupants of more than 225 dwellings to leave without delay.
 Others are being told to be ready to evacuate at a moment’s notice.